-The Strategic Planning Tool Kit: Keys to Facilitating a Successful Strategic Planning Workshop by James O. Cole & Susan D. Cole
+The Strategic Planning Tool Kit: Keys to Facilitating a Successful Strategic Planning Workshop

 So far in this column we have addressed why strategic planning is vital to an organization's success, discussed what strategic planning is all about, and explored various models and processes.
 Now, we will present the facilitation tools and techniques that allow a group of people to develop a strategic plan.
 This information will be of interest to those who are responsible for guiding their organization into strategic planning, but will be of greatest benefit to those individuals who are asked to lead or facilitate the actual workshop.